• Skip to primary navigation

 Wool coat, selvedge denim, leather jackets, Red Wing shoes… this is the stuff of Heritage Fashion

-That’s an only-slightly-self-conscious way of calling it a shoe.
-Make no mistake: the Weekender Chelsea will last years and years longer than a sneaker, but it’s made with a focus on comfort rather than durability: the insole is soft and foamy, the sole is thin and… soft and foamy, and they weigh next to nothing.
+Make no mistake: the Weekender Chelsea will last years and years longer than a sneaker, but it’s made with a focus on comfort rather than durability: they weigh next to nothing, the insole is soft and foamy, and the sole is pretty thin.

 Red wing weekender chelsea copper